 As a small business owner in North Carolina, you are probably wondering if your business requires a “doing business as” (DBA) name.
-Whether to register a DBA name is an important consideration, and there are several reasons you would want one.
+Whether to register a DBA name is an important consideration, and there are several reasons you might want one.

-It is important, though, to understand what a DBA name will not do for your business.
+It’s important, though, to understand what a DBA name will not do for your business.
 Unlike a registered business structure, a DBA name will not provide you with legal protections related to your personal assets or those of your business partners.
 It also will not affect your tax structure.
 Essentially, a DBA name provides an alias for your business.

 The types of businesses seeking an assumed name often fall into these two categories: